tldr-pages/tldr/pages/linux/scan-build.md

 `scan-build [scan-build options] {{command}} [command options]`

-- Operationally, scan-build literally runs `<command>` with all of the subsequent options passed to it:
+- Run a command and pass all subsequent options to it:

 `scan-build {{command}} {{arguments}}`